 Singapore often gets plenty of attention in the press for reasons totally unrelated to its real charms.
-Sure, it’s a wealthy country whose permissive taxation policies attract millionaires looking to settle down (hello, Eduardo Saverin), but you don’t have to be a tax accountant to see the real value of a Singapore visit.
+Sure, it’s a wealthy country whose permissive taxation policies attract millionaires like flies, but you don’t have to be a tax accountant to see the real value of a Singapore visit.

 Singapore packs a surprisingly massive number of attractions: verdant parks, world-class zoos, luxurious hotels, historical structures, and deliciously cheap eats, all in a land area not much bigger than El Paso, Texas.